sebastian-zieba/PACMAN/docs/source/installation.rst

 This will install PACMAN again and the dependencies (including the testing dependencies!).

-You can now run pytest by typing:
+You can now run pytest by typing the following line while still being in the PACMAN directory:

 .. code-block:: console